xKrieger135/IT-Sicherheit/README.md

 # IT-Sicherheit

-This repository includes the tasks for IT-Sicherheit WP
+This repository contains every task for the IT-Security WP at HAW-Hamburg.

+There are documents, which will describe our solution for every task.